New Mexico: Politics

 Lujan Grisham succeeded two-term Republican governor Susana Martinez on January 1, 2019.
-Gary Johnson was governor from 1995 to 2003 as a Republican, but in 2012 and 2016 ran for president from the Libertarian Party.
-New Mexico's Second Congressional District is among the most competitive in the country: Republican Herrell narrowly lost to Democrat Xochitl Torres Small in 2018 but retook her seat in 2020, subsequently losing to Democrat Gabe Vasquez in 2022.
-Recent election cycles within the past decade have seen moderate incumbents replaced by progressive Democrats in cities like Albuquerque, Santa Fe, and Las Cruces, with conservative Republicans being elected in rural areas.
-Democrats in the state are usually strongest in the Santa Fe area, parts of the Albuquerque metro area (such as the southeast and central areas, including the affluent Nob Hill neighborhood and the vicinity of the University of New Mexico), Northern and West Central New Mexico, and most Native American reservations, particularly the Navajo Nation.
-Republicans have traditionally had their strongholds in the eastern and southern parts of the state, the Farmington area, Rio Rancho, and the newly developed areas in the northwest mesa.
-Albuquerque's Northeast Heights have historically leaned Republican but have become a key swing area for Democrats in recent election cycles.
+Gary Johnson was governor from 1995 to 2003 as a Republican, but in 2012 and 2016 ran for president as the Libertarian Party nominee.
+New Mexico's Second Congressional District is among the most competitive in the country: Republican Herrell narrowly lost to Democrat Xochitl Torres Small in 2018, retook her seat in 2020, and lost to Democrat Gabe Vasquez in 2022.
+Election cycles within the past decade have seen moderate incumbents replaced by progressive Democrats in cities like Albuquerque, Santa Fe, and Las Cruces, with conservative Republicans elected in rural areas.
+Democrats are usually strongest in the Santa Fe area, parts of the Albuquerque metro area (such as the southeast and central areas, including the affluent Nob Hill neighborhood and the vicinity of the University of New Mexico), Northern and West Central New Mexico, and Native American reservations, especially the Navajo Nation.
+Republicans have traditionally had strongholds in the state's east and south, the Farmington area, Rio Rancho, and the newly developed areas in the northwest mesa.
+Albuquerque's Northeast Heights have historically leaned Republican but have recently become a key swing area for Democrats.

-A 2020 study ranked New Mexico as the 20th hardest state for citizens to vote, due mostly to the inaccessibility of polling stations among many isolated communities.
+A 2020 study ranked New Mexico as the 20th-hardest state for citizens to vote in, primarily due to the inaccessibility of polling stations for many isolated communities.